mfarzami/plant-database-website/design-plan/design-journey.md

   INNER JOIN plants on
   (relationships.plant_id = plants.id) INNER JOIN
   tags on (relationships.tag_id = tags.id);

+Note in milestone 3: I thought I would use this query in the beginning to display the data, but then I realized I actually used this for filtering to filter by the tag_id in my tags table.
 ```

 ```
 Delete query:
-DELETE FROM plants WHERE plants.id = [variable from hidden input to get id];
+DELETE FROM plants WHERE id = [variable from hidden input to get id];
 ```

 ```
 Edit query:
-//
+UPDATE plants SET ([variable of field] = [variable of new field content] WHERE id = [variable from hidden input to get id]);
 ```

 ```
 Tag query:
-//
+UPDATE plants SET ([variable of tag] = [variable of new tag setting - whether it has it or not] WHERE id = [variable from hidden input to get id]);
 ```

 ### Code Planning (Milestone 1, Milestone 2, Milestone 3, Final Submission)